MicrosoftDocs/win32/desktop-src/shell/how-to-exclude-items-from-taskbar-pinning-and-recent-frequent-lists.md

 ---
-Description: 'Applications, processes, and windows can opt to make themselves unavailable for pinning to the taskbar or for inclusion in the Start menu''s Most Frequently Used (MFU) list.'
+Description: Applications, processes, and windows can opt to make themselves unavailable for pinning to the taskbar or for inclusion in the Start menus Most Frequently Used (MFU) list.
-title: 'How to Exclude Items from Taskbar Pinning and Recent/Frequent Lists'
+title: How to Exclude Items from Taskbar Pinning and Recent/Frequent Lists ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # How to Exclude Items from Taskbar Pinning and Recent/Frequent Lists